Yorko/mlcourse.ai/_sources/book/topic04/assignment04_regression_wine.md

 # rf_importance.sort_values
 ```

-**Make conclusions about the perdormance of the explored 3 models in this particular prediction task.**
+**Make conclusions about the performance of the explored 3 models in this particular prediction task.**